2. Campus France Registration

-All degree-seeking students must meet the requirements that the French government has in place in order to attend ACM.
+All U.S. students must meet the requirements that the French government has in place in order to study with ACM.
 Please follow the instructions below carefully and promptly, and the process will be much easier.
 The information is provided in the order that each step should be completed.

 For non-U.S. citizens or those who retain citizenship within a Schengen country (specific European countries), please see the section at the bottom of this page that discusses those steps and/or requirements.

-All students studying in France need a passport.
-Passports should be applied for at least five months in advance of departure date through a U.S. Passport Agency (Boston, Chicago, Honolulu, Los Angeles, Miami, New Orleans, New York, Philadelphia, San Francisco, Seattle, and Washington, DC); through a Postal Clerk designated by the Postmaster General; Clerk of any Federal Court; or Judge or Clerk of any Probate Court.
+All students studying in France need a passport that is valid for at least 90 days after their date of departure.
+Passports should be applied for five months in advance of departure date through a US Passport Agency (Boston, Chicago, Honolulu, Los Angeles, Miami, New Orleans, New York, Philadelphia, San Francisco, Seattle, and Washington, DC); through a Postal Clerk designated by the Postmaster General; Clerk of any Federal Court; or Judge or Clerk of any Probate Court.
 It is absolutely necessary to have a passport before applying for a visa.

 - proof of identity